GriffinSar/Caladonia-Crochet-P1/README.md

 ## Deployment

-(This section not completed yet)

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+### Using Github Pages

  - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - I then had to wait a few minutes until the site was fully deployed and it was ready.

-The live link can be found here - (Add live site link!)
+The live link can be found here - (https://griffinsar.github.io/Caladonia-Crochet-P1/)

+### Run Locally

+- Navigate to the GitHub Repository:
+  - Click the Code drop down menu.
+  - Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+  - Open your developement editor of choice and open a terminal window in a directory of your choice.
+  - Use the 'git clone' command in terminal followed by the copied git URL.
+  - A clone of the project will be created locally on your machine.

 # Credits

 ### Content